 The Master of Arts in English Program funds six Teaching Mentorships each year for students interested in teaching.
-These Mentorships carry a stipend of $500, paid at the end of the semester, but do not carry course credit.
-Applications are due March 1 for Fall mentorships and August 1 for Spring mentorships.
+These Mentorships are paid bi-weekly, with a maximum of 60 hours, but do not carry course credit.
+Applications are due March 1 for Fall mentorships and October 1 for Spring mentorships.

 - Students will be assigned to a faculty mentor and will observe and participate in a section of English 121, 201, 202, 203, or 204.
 Note: Very few sections of these English courses meet in the evening

 - Students will observe most of the course sessions and meet at least once every two weeks with the faculty mentor to discuss teaching strategies

 - Students will teach at least three sessions during the semester in consultation with their faculty mentor

 - Students will meet in conferences with the students at least once

 - Students will design at least one writing assignment in cooperation with the faculty mentor

 - Students will evaluate at least one set of papers.
 These evaluations will not substitute for those of the faculty member, but will be an opportunity for students and mentors to discuss the important issues involved in the feedback, evaluation, and grading of student papers

 - Students will write a brief analysis of their experience within one month of completion of the mentorship using the Teaching Mentorship Student Analysis form.
 The form should then be submitted to the Graduate Program Director